Karl reMarks has been featured in The Economist, The Wall Street Journal, Public Radio International, Al-Jazeera, The Daily Star, and Al Monitor.

 Karl has written for a number of international publications and organisations, such as The Independent, Foreign Policy, Open Democracy, The Globe and Mail, New Humanist, Vice, The National, Al-Akhbar English, Now, Jadaliyya, Syria Deeply, Daily News Egypt, World Architecture News, Index on Censorship, Die Presse, Springerin, Mark Magazine, Novo, Urban Design, Glass, Blueprint, and An-nahar Cultural Supplement and he contributes regularly to the online publications such as Culture Wars.
-He also writes a weekly satirical column in Arabic at Now Lebanon.

 He wrote a chapter on Density vs Sprawl in the The Future of Community: Reports of a Death Greatly Exaggerated.He also wrote a chapter entitled 'The Visionary City' in The Lure of the City: From Slums to Suburbs.

 He has spoken on a range of issues such as art, architecture, urbanism and politics.
 He appears regularly on the BBC and other media outlets.
 He presented his argument for open borders in a TedX talk in London in 2011.